 Legally, there’s no such thing as a consensual sexual encounter between a minor and an adult.

 Prostitution is illegal nearly nationwide.
+(Only Nevada has a few counties where it’s legal.)
 But it’s often treated similarly to other crimes that don’t involve sex.

 In a few select states, solicitation (when someone pays a sex worker) may be reason for someone to register with the sex offense registry.
 This applies even if the encounter is consensual.